General phase diagram features of superradiant phase transitions: Conclusions

 \section{Conclusions}

-We find a general phase diagram feature of light-matter systems describing that by specifically choosing a coupling parameter vector $\vec{\lambda}$, the systems are in NP at the origin of the coupling parameter space, and they go to SP radially and stay there afterwards.
+We find a general phase diagram feature of light-matter systems that by specifically choosing a coupling parameter vector $\vec{\lambda}$, the systems are in NP at the origin of the coupling parameter space, and they go to SP radially and stay there afterwards.
 We can obtain the phase boundary and determine the rescaled mean photon number there with a concise method, so that one can identify whether SPT exists and is first-order or second-order.
 We illustrate this result with the multimode Dicke model with both one- and two-photon terms, the Rabi-Stark-Hubbard model, and the anisotropic Rabi-Stark model.
 We find the addition of photon modes will reduce the coupling strength requirement on each mode for SPT, even to the strong coupling regime.
-Our work provides a insight into studying and understanding the phase diagrams of the SPT.
+We also find disorder will shift the phase boundary.
+Our work provides insights into SPT phase diagrams, enabling advanced applications in quantum information processing.